-Welcome back with another glossary of science words that start with letter ‘S’.
+Welcome back with another glossary of science words that start with the letter ‘S’.

 In this post, we have compiled the best science words glossary along with definitions and examples.

-Continue reading if you are interested to learn new science words and improve your science knowledge.
+Continue reading if you are interested to learn new science words and improving your science knowledge.

 Glossary of Science Words that Start with ‘S’

 Salifiable: Salifiable substances are the alkaline substances that are organic and chemical, shows its skills in counter balancing the effect of acids.
 And eventually they form salts by reacting with acids.
 For Example: Ammonia is a salifiable which reacts with acidic compounds and form ammonium salts.